RocketWhite/Hawkeye/README.md

 ```

 ### config.ini
-*

 ## Implement your own experiment
 We offer different componets for you to implement your own adversarial defense method.
-Check experiment/experiment_template.py to see how to
+Check experiment/experiment_template.py and write your own experiment.